lchen36/Sales_Analysis/README.md

 * What products are most often sold together?
 * What product sold the most?
 Why do you think it sold the most?

-To answer these questions we walk through many different pandas & matplotlib methods.
+To answer these questions I walked through many different pandas & matplotlib methods.
 They include:

-Concatenating multiple csvs together to create a new DataFrame (pd.concat) Adding columns
+1. Concatenating multiple csvs together to create a new DataFrame (pd.concat)
+2. Adding columns
 Parsing cells as strings to make new columns (.str) Using the .apply() method
 Using groupby to perform aggregate analysis